-You can teach this skill at home.
+You can teach your children to pass a reading test at home.
 Sometimes, our daily lives can present small problems.
 For instance, a uniform is dirty and your child has to play in a sports tournament.
 Problem: No uniform , no tournament?
 Your child does not understand the homework and cannot complete it.
 Problem: No homework, teacher is not happy.
 These are opportune times to teach your child how to identify a problem.
 Talk with them about the problem and how to solve it.

 For instance problem 1: Call the coach , explain the situation.
 Get permission to play without a uniform.
 On the other hand, the coach , may have an extra uniform (problem solved).
 Problem 2: Call a classmate , maybe they explain the home work and the homework can be completed (problem solved).
 You are teaching your child two things, 1 how to identify problem and solution on a read test.
 Here is a bonus , you are teaching them how to solve problems.